jdeluyck/kcoreorg-website/_posts/2020/2020-05-01-exit-synology.md

 This filesystem is also a prerequisite if you want to use Synology's [Virtual Machine Manager](https://www.synology.com/en-global/dsm/feature/virtual_machine_manager), a [hypervisor](https://en.wikipedia.org/wiki/Hypervisor) that allows you to run [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine) on top of your NAS.
 A handy addition to run some low-end VM's.

+This ran pretty smoothly for about two years and ten months.

 Unfortunately, a few weeks back I got woken up by the alert buzzer of the NAS, and a not-so-nice email in my inbox:
 > Volume 1 (NAS) on NAS has crashed